sanjanakashyap0522-cpu/Movie-Recommendation-Systemhttps-github.com-sanjanakashyap0522-cpu-Movie-Recommendation-System__/README.md

 # 🎬 Movie Recommendation System

-This project recommends movies based on similarity.
+This project recommends movies using a **hybrid recommendation approach**.
-It uses content‑based filtering to suggest films that are most similar to the one you choose.
+It combines content‑based filtering (similarity between movie titles) with external data from TMDB (ratings, genres, and trailers) to deliver richer and more accurate suggestions.

 👉 **Live Website:** [Movie Recommender Website](https://movie-recommender-sanju6394.streamlit.app/)